- 01283 537123

 It is not necessary to claim the state pension as soon as the state pension age is reached.

-Let's look at someone who receives less than the full state pension (£164.35 a week)
+Let's look at someone who is entitled to the new state pension (£175.20 a week).

 After you claim, the extra amount you receive because of the deferral will usually increase each year.